Software Project Management, Requirements, and Analysis (formerly known as "Software Requirements: Specification & Analysis") (SE463)

 3. Domain Assumptions, Exceptions, Variations for Your System

-All three of these should be based on the abstract you have already written for your project and have installed at the capstone repository.
+All three of these should be based on the abstract you have already written for your project and have installed at the capstone repository at the SE490 gitHub or at the SE463 Learn site, when your SE490 team self registered by 8 September for SE490 or when your SE463 group self registered by 10 September for SE463.

-As each new artifact is done, you will occasionally discover that one or more previously delivered artifacts needs to be changed.
-When delivering any new artifact, the updated versions of all updated, previously delivered artifacts need to be delivered as well and included in the same file as the new artifact..
+As any new artifact is being done, you will occasionally discover that one or more of the abstract and previously delivered artifacts need to be updated.
+When delivering any new artifact, the new versions of all updated, previously delivered abstract and artifacts need to be delivered as well and included in the same file as the new artifact.
+In any included updated abstract or artifact, the changes to it should somehow be highlighted..

-If your project is a research project and not an implementation project, then please talk with the prof ASAP so that you, your TA, and the prof can meet to negotiate a set of meaningful deliverables that help identify the requirements for your research.
+If your project is a research project and not an implementation project, then please approach the course professor ASAP so that you, your TA, and the professor can meet to negotiate a set of meaningful deliverables that help identify the requirements for your research.
 Yes.
 Even research often has requirements! :-)

 If your group has started implementating already, then do not specify what you have implemented (aw! shucks!).
+In particular, it is not acceptable to produce a specification that is built from your implementation upward.
 Instead, specify the system that you and your customer had in mind when you wrote and refined your project's abstract that is at the repository.
 Remember, that at the time, you got your customer's buy-in to this intent.
 So E is expecting something similar to that intent.
-In particular, it is not acceptable to produce a specification that is built from your implementation upward.
-For an explanation, see these same words in the page on Thoughts on the Purposes of Writing a Requirements Specification.
+Also, this will give you an opportunity to see at no cost to your SE490 work, where the original idea might have gone.
+You never know in advance what that will tell you!

 Example Solutions to Early Deliverables